mpnguyen2/recommendation_system/README.md

 # recommendation_system
-A book recommendation system that uses matrix factorization with GPU programming
+A book recommendation system based on matrix factorization method.
+Technology used: Django, GCP.